Professional Development Opportunity Detail Page

 PEER LEADER: Darren Broder

 Physics Electricity and Magnetism Workshop

-Prerequisite: a mechanics Modeling Workshop of minimum 2 weeks duration.
+Prerequisite: a mechanics Modeling Workshop of minimum 2 weeks duration or instructor permission.

 GOALS: Each Modeling Workshop is an intensive 2- or 3-week course with these goals:

 1. Educate teachers in use of a model-centered, guided-inquiry, interactive engagement method of teaching.

 2. Help participants integrate computer courseware effectively into the curriculum.

 3. Help teachers make better use of national resources for science education.